XaspMe/QA_API/README.md

 <h4>C# Core 3.1 Full REST API training project.
 <br><br>
 The project allows:<br>
-Using API:<br>
+Using API:

 *  Add / display a question and answer on a specific topic.
 * Add / display topics for questions.
 * The application can be used for theoretical preparation before tests or interviews.
 For exams or certification.<br>